For those who wish to avoid dairy, or just as a tasty change from regular milk kefir, coconut milk kefir is a great alternative.

-- Milk kefir krains
+- Milk kefir grains

 - Coconut milk: Fresh homemade, canned or boxed.
 We recommend avoiding brands with additives and sweeteners as they can be hard on the kefir grains (guar gum, which is a typical additive, does not seem to be problematic).

 - After 12 hours, check the coconut kefir every few hours (as possible) so you can remove the kefir grains once the coconut kefir reaches the desired consistency.
 If your home is on the cool side, it can take a few hours longer for the milk kefir to culture.

 Sometimes kefir grains will require an adjustment period so the first batch of coconut milk kefir may not culture as desired.
-Simply use the non-kefired coconut milk for cooking and place the kefir grains in new coconut milk.
+Use the non-kefired coconut milk for cooking and place the kefir grains in new coconut milk.
 An adjustment period isn't uncommon whenever kefir grains are switched from one type of milk to another (cow to goat, pasteurized to raw, dairy to coconut, etc.).

 Note that dehydrated milk kefir grains should be rehydrated in dairy milk and allowed to become fully active before being used to culture coconut milk.

-Ideas for Using Coconut Milk Kefir:
+Ideas for Using Coconut Milk Kefir

-- Sweeten the coconut kefir and add it as a topping to fruit or your favorite dessert
+- Sweeten the coconut kefir and add it as a topping to fruit or your favorite dessert.

-- Just eat with a spoon like yogurt (particularly when cold, as coconut milk kefir can be quite thick)
+- Just eat with a spoon like yogurt (particularly when cold, as coconut milk kefir can be quite thick).